-A pond can become the best feature in your backyard, your favorite hangout, a project you’ll be proud of for years.
+A DIY pond can become the best feature in your backyard, your favorite hangout, a project you’ll be proud of for years.
 But if you don’t plan for the maintenance up front, many ponds become just another source of chores and frustration.
 So we asked professional pond builders and longtime pond owners for their best advice on avoiding problems and maintenance.
 Before you grab your shovel or buy a bucket of goldfish, check out what they had to say.

 Choose a tough liner